SolarArbiter/SolarArbiter.github.io/usecases.md

 **Requirements** :

 - All requirements associated with Use Case 1.A.
-- User can select conditions to associate forecast error with system impact.
+- User can select conditions to associate forecast error with system impact (3.B).
 - Framework uses user-selected conditions to calculate system impact (3.B).
 - Framework finds subset of forecast times corresponding to user-defined "large" system impacts.
-- Framework provides a report for user download.
+- Framework provides a report for user download (3.D).